Advanced Search

 Treatment of Clock Change Days

 Where Settlement Day D is a clock change day, step (c) must take this into account when identifying the corresponding Settlement Period in each historical Settlement Day.
-When Settlement Day D is a ‘long day’, containing fifty Settlement Periods, the mapping is as follows:
+When Settlement Day D is a ‘long day’, containing 50 Settlement Periods, the mapping is as follows:

 • Settlement Periods 1-2 on Settlement Day D correspond to Settlement Periods 1-2 on the historical Settlement Day;